Legacy107/Everhunt/docs/guidelines.rst

         Containing file and directory that is ignored by git.

     LINSENCE.md : file
-        Containing lincense details of the game.
+        Containing license details of the game.

     README.rst : file
-        Containing general infomation about the game.
+        Containing general information about the game.

     addons : folder
         Containing Godot plugins.